 In order to have a relaxing vacation and not feel stressed about work or overwhelmed upon your return, the key is a 5-Week plan, broken down as such:

 - The week before vacation

 - The week of vacation

-You wouldn’t start planning your vacation the day before you leave, and so similarly, you should take time to plan your time out of the office so that you can ensure that you don’t get stressed, feel anxious or come back to a pile of work.
+You wouldn’t start planning your vacation the day before you leave, so similarly, you should take time to create your out-of-the-office plan that ensures you don’t get stressed, feel anxious or come back to a pile of work.

 The point here is to set your cutoff dates in such a way that you can get these associated tasks done before you leave.
 The goal is to leave for vacation without any outstanding work to be done.

-Furthermore, my advice is to not book any appointments the week before your vacation that will potentially add more tasks to your list.
+Furthermore, my advice is: don’t book any appointments the week before your vacation that will potentially add more tasks to your list!
 Give yourself that buffer week to get caught up and prepare for being away.